Samuel Leibowitz: Representation of Robert Irwin

-In June 1937 he undertook the representation of Robert George Irwin, a former mental patient who was accused of murdering pulp magazine model Veronica Gedeon, her mother, and a roomer in New York City during Easter Weekend.
+In June 1937, he undertook the representation of Robert George Irwin, a former mental patient who was accused of murdering pulp magazine model Veronica Gedeon, her mother, and a roomer in New York City during Easter Weekend.
 During a nationwide search for Irwin, New York detectives announced their belief that Irwin was insane, but after Irwin had turned himself in, they indicted him for first degree-murder and claimed that he was now sane.
 Early in trial, Leibowitz negotiated a plea bargain under which Irwin avoided the death penalty but would remain in custody for the rest of his life.

 Judicial career

-During the 1940s, he was appointed to serve a 14-year term as a justice of the Kings County Court, which was the principal trial court for criminal matters in Brooklyn.
+In 1940, Leibowitz was elected to serve a 14-year term as a judge of the Kings County Court, which was the principal trial court for criminal matters in Brooklyn.
 After briefly considering a third-party nomination for Mayor of New York City, Leibowitz was re-elected to his judgeship in 1954.
 When the County Courts in New York City were merged into the trial-level New York State Supreme Court in 1962 as part of a court reorganization that year, Leibowitz's title changed to New York State Supreme Court Justice.
 Over the years, Leibowitz heard a number of cases concerning gang activity and organized crime.
 He also presided over the criminal trial of the Brooklyn Dodgers manager Leo Durocher for assaulting a fan at Ebbets Field in 1945.

 Leibowitz developed a reputation as both a tough judge and a "hanging judge."
 A staunch advocate of the death penalty, he publicly advocated its retention as a deterrent.

 During Leibowitz's judicial career, his national fame increased in 1950, when he was the subject of an admiring biography by the journalist Quentin Reynolds.
 He was also criticized, however, for lapses in judicial temperament such as losing his temper with litigants and witnesses in his court.
 When Leibowitz reached the age of 70, he was subject to mandatory retirement unless a board of his fellow judges certified him as fit for continued service.
 The Association of the Bar of the City of New York controversially opposed his redesignation to the bench.
 Leibowitz was eventually reappointed, however, and served until 1969, when he reached the final mandatory retirement age of 76.